-Because a DMP can help you to get your personal finances back on track by making your debts more manageable, you may eventually find yourself in a position where you feel able to pay off your DMP early.
+Because a plan can help you to get your personal finances back on track by making your debts more manageable, you may eventually find yourself in a position where you feel able to pay off your DMP early.

 What is a Debt Management Plan?

-A Debt Management Plan (or DMP) is a popular debt solution that allows you to combine your debts into one affordable monthly payment.
+A Debt Management Plan is a popular debt solution that allows you to combine your debts into one affordable monthly payment.
 Working with a DMP provider, you’ll establish what a realistic monthly payment might look like based on your regular income along with usual expenditures such as on your rent, mortgage, groceries and other essentials.

-Once an agreement has been reached with your creditors, you will make monthly repayments to your DMP provider who will distribute the money.
-DMPs can be a really great way to both bring down your total debt, whilst showing your creditors that you are willing to compromise and work to prevent what you owe from lapsing into bad debt.
+Once an agreement has been reached with your creditors, you will make monthly repayments to your provider who will distribute the money.
+They can be a really great way to both bring down your total debt, whilst showing your creditors that you are willing to compromise and work to prevent what you owe from lapsing into bad debt.

 Can you pay off a debt management plan early?

 As a relatively flexible debt solution, it may be possible for some people to pay off a debt management plan early.
 Doing so can be of real benefit in certain cases, allowing you to clear your debts and start work on rebuilding your credit score.
-Anyone thinking about paying off a DMP early should be sure to only pay what they can afford, however.
-The key to a successful DMP is for debtors to be realistic and overstretching yourself to repay a DMP early could result in you falling back into debt again in the future.
+Anyone thinking about paying off early should be sure to only pay what they can afford, however.
+The key to a successful DMP is for debtors to be realistic and overstretching yourself to repay early could result in you falling back into debt again in the future.

-Increasing the value of monthly DMP payments
+May I increase the value of monthly DMP payments?

-If you find yourself in a more stable financial position during the course of a DMP, it may be helpful to review the situation with your DMP provider.
+If you find yourself in a more stable financial position during the course of a DMP, it may be helpful to review the situation with your provider.
 If the changes result in a higher surplus that can be put towards paying off your debts, it could bring down the number of months in which you’ll need to pay into the Debt Management Plan.